Central Cord Syndrome

 Surgery is needed if there is a large compression of the spinal cord fibers.
 Surgery may also be done after a period of recovery.
 For example, if you still have cord compression after a recovery period.

-- Avoid diving if you do not know how deep the water is.
+- Do not dive into water if you do not know how deep it is.

 - Always wear a seatbelt.